ceever/PCManFM-Qt-Context-Menu/README.md

 * Just try them and take the resulting PDF that best fits your needs.
 * You can even modify the *print* and *ebook* parameter of gs/ghostscript in the script to have different options or names.

+**"Queue in VLC":**
+* We require two *.desktop* files because it is not possible to filter the selection of files and folders such that the context menu is properly displayed.
+*
 **"Bulk rename":**
 * The original can be found here: https://github.com/trhura/nautilus-renamer or https://launchpad.net/nautilus-renamer/+download
 * I slightly modified it to have an "Overwrite" option included.

 **"PDF ..."/menu.desktop:**
 * This is the *.desktop* file that creates the submenu for PDF treatment and collects all PDF actions.
+* Specifically "MimeTypes=inode/directory;audio/*;video/*;" will only always allow selection of either folders or files, never both at the same time.

 **FileManager-Actions (tool):**
 * A convenient tool to create context menu actions, in case you are uncomfortable with all the options to put into the *.desktop* (text) file.